XLiu443/Tem-adapter/README.md

 1. Create a new folder "pretrained" under the path 'codes_tem_adapter/'

-2. Download the trained checkpoints from this [link](https://drive.google.com/drive/folders/1SplEKEjrp-Uw-PxziyBHvUuU-yQ0YevX?usp=sharing) and put them under tha path 'codes_tem_adapter/pretrained/'
+2. Download the trained checkpoints from this [link](https://drive.google.com/drive/folders/1SplEKEjrp-Uw-PxziyBHvUuU-yQ0YevX?usp=sharing) and put them under the path 'codes_tem_adapter/pretrained/'

 The directory should have the following structure: